-- 341)A grievance involving only Article 47 Contracting must be filed within35forty five (45) days of the occurrence giving rise to the grievance, or the date36the grievant knew or could reasonably have known of the occurrence.
-The37forty five (45) day periods above must be used to attempt to informally38resolve the dispute. - b.
-Alternative Resolution Methods Any time during the grievance process, by mutual consent, the parties may use alternative methods to resolve the dispute.
+- 1. A grievance involving only Article 47 Contracting must be filed within forty five (45) days of the occurrence giving rise to the grievance, or the date the grievant knew or could reasonably have known of the occurrence.
+The forty five (45) day periods above must be used to attempt to informally resolve the dispute. - b.
+Alternative Resolution Methods.
+Any time during the grievance process, by mutual consent, the parties may use alternative methods to resolve the dispute.
 If the parties agree to use alternative methods, the time frames in this Article are suspended.
 If the selected alternative method does not result in a resolution, the Union may return to the grievance process and the time frames resume.
-Any expenses and fees of alternative methods will be shared equally by the parties. - 46

-- c.
-Processing The Union and the Employer agree that in-person meetings are preferred at all steps of the grievance process and will make efforts to schedule in person meetings, if possible. - 4
+Any expenses and fees of alternative methods will be shared equally by the parties. - c.
+Processing.
+The Union and the Employer agree that in-person meetings are preferred at all steps of the grievance process and will make efforts to schedule in-person meetings, if possible.

-6.11 Steps of the Grievance Procedure.
+6.11.
+Steps of the Grievance Procedure.
 All grievances shall be processed in accordance with the following procedure.
 Upon mutual agreement, Step One, Two or Three may be skipped.
 Grievances over final counseling or dismissal will begin at Step Two.
 If either the Union or the Employer elects to skip Step One when a group grievance (five (5) or more grievants) is filed, Step One will be skipped and the grievance will be moved to Step Two.

-12 Step One: Supervisor, Manager or Designee

-If the issue is not resolved informally, the Union may file a written grievance to the 13 supervisor or designee, and the Labor Relations office (laborrel@uw.edu).
-The Employer 14 will designate a supervisor, manager or designee who will meet in person or confer by 15 telephone with a union steward and/or staff representative and the grievant.
-The date of 16 17 the meeting will be mutually agreed upon within fifteen (15) calendar days of receipt of the grievance and when possible the meeting will take place within the aforementioned 18 fifteen (15) calendar days.
-The format (face to face or by telephone) for the meeting will 19 20 be by mutual agreement.
+Step One: Supervisor, Manager or Designee.
+If the issue is not resolved informally, the Union may file a written grievance to the supervisor or designee, and the Labor Relations office (laborrel@uw.edu).
+The Employer will designate a supervisor, manager or designee who will meet in person or confer by telephone with a union steward and/or staff representative and the grievant.
+The date of the meeting will be mutually agreed upon within fifteen (15) calendar days of receipt of the grievance and when possible the meeting will take place within the aforementioned fifteen (15) calendar days.
+The format (face to face or by telephone) for the meeting will be by mutual agreement.
 The employer will respond in writing to the Union within fifteen (15) calendar days after the meeting.
-The Human Resources Consultant may also attend, 21 if desired by the University.
-If the grievance is directed against the employee's immediate 22 supervisor, the grievance may be presented to the next higher level of supervision.
-In the 23 event the employee's immediate supervisor does not have authority to resolve the 24 grievance, the grievance will be presented at the level having authority to act as 25 26 determined by the Employer.
+The Human Resources Consultant may also attend, if desired by the University.
+If the grievance is directed against the employee's immediate supervisor, the grievance may be presented to the next higher level of supervision.
+In the event the employee's immediate supervisor does not have authority to act as determined by the Employer.

-Step Two: If a satisfactory settlement is not reached in Step One, said grievance may be 28 moved to the Step Two by filing the written grievance, including a copy of the Step One 29 decision to department head, designee, or to the next appropriate level of management 30 and the Office of Labor Relations within fifteen (15) calendar days after the decision from 31 Step One.
-The date of the meeting will be mutually agreed upon within fifteen (15) 32 33 calendar days after notice of the filing at Step Two and when possible the meeting will take place within the aforementioned fifteen (15) calendar days.
-The grievant may be 34 represented by a steward and a Union staff representative.
-The University will be 35 represented by the appropriate management official(s) or designee(s), a representative 36 from the Office of Labor Relations, and a Human Resources Consultant, if desired by the 37 University.
-The University will respond in writing within thirty (30) calendar days after the 38 39 meeting.
+Step Two: If a satisfactory settlement is not reached in Step One, said grievance may be moved to the Step Two by filing the written grievance, including a copy of the Step One decision to department head, designee, or to the next appropriate level of management and the Office of Labor Relations within fifteen (15) calendar days after the decision from Step One.
+The date of the meeting will be mutually agreed upon within fifteen (15) calendar days after notice of the filing at Step Two and when possible the meeting will take place within the aforementioned fifteen (15) calendar days.
+The grievant may be represented by a steward and a Union staff representative.
+The University will be represented by the appropriate management official(s) or designee(s), a representative from the Office of Labor Relations, and a Human Resources Consultant, if desired by the University.
+The University will respond in writing within thirty (30) calendar days after the meeting.